freedomgames/Planet-Lab/frontend/README.md

 * Use four-space tabs and follow this style guide for JavaScript coding guidelines: http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml

+* Follow this style guide for HTML/CSS best practices: http://codeguide.co/

-* Follow this style guide for best Angular practives, save for the file structure (see above): https://github.com/mgechev/angularjs-style-guide
+* Follow this style guide for best Angular practices: http://toddmotto.com/opinionated-angular-js-styleguide-for-teams/

+* We are using SASS for this project, check this resource for some SASS best practices: http://www.sitepoint.com/8-tips-help-get-best-sass/

+* The app is utilizing the BEM methodology.
+Have a read here for what this is and why we should use it: http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/

 * Your code will be minified later, so please be generous with whitespace and comments to aid readability.
+Improper whitespace and inadequate comments will result in a failed code review.

 * Fork https://github.com/freedomgames/Planet-Lab and send pull requests for your new features against the master branch of this repo.

+* Please, try to use the git-flow workflow: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow You can check out both Andy's and Walt's repos to see it in action.

 * If you have time, please comment on other people's pull requests.